 There is some discussion in Tim Britton's profile which I've seen in other places, too, with some questioning whether Steve Cohen really was a Mets fan or if he was a Yankees fan.
 It's reminiscent of the stuff written about how much Carlos Beltran wanted to be a Yankee before he signed with the Mets in 2005.
 I guess some people care about things like that.
 I don't.
 I'm just glad he bought the team.
 Now the future of this club seems fresh and exciting, and that's what's really important.

 As I sit here finishing this post, there is news that the Mets hired Zack Scott, another guy who got his start under Theo Epstein in Boston, as assistant GM.
 He'll play a part in helping the Mets figure out the "Ground Level" stuff that James wrote about.
 It's something to see such well-regarded baseball people choose to work with the Mets.
 That's not something that would have happened under the Wilpons.
 Whatever is myth or truth about Steve Cohen, that's his great holiday gift to Mets fans, and it's what really matters.

 Okay, that will do it for me today.
 Please check back.
-I'll be posting new content all throughout the offseason, including over the holidays.
-Please stay safe, be well and take care.
+I'll be posting new content throughout the offseason, including over the holidays.
+Please stay safe, be well, and take care.